KevinGliewe/GCore.Data.Structure.InheritedTree/doc/GCore.Data.Structure.InheritedTree.md

 ##### Summary

 (Re)Defines the property for this node.
-This overrides a inherted property.
+This overrides a inherited property.

 ##### Returns